ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Scope your module appropriately
 `````````````````````````````````````````

 Especially if you want to contribute your module back to Ansible Core, make sure it includes enough logic and functionality, but not too much.
+If you're finding these guidelines tricky, consider :ref:`whether you really need to write a module <module_dev_should_you>` at all.

 * Each module should have a concise and well-defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.